krittiyaclark/thai-grocery-client-side/README.md

 # Thai grocery API - Client-Side

-## Tech Stack: Next.js, Bootstrap, and TypeScript
+## Tech Stack: Next.js, TypeScript, and Bootstrap

 This client-side application, which is an ongoing project, uses Next.js to fetch the [Thai grocery API](https://github.com/krittiyaclark/thai-grocery-api) which